asmaamirkhan/DeepLearningNotes/7-AppliedML/0-Evaluation.md

 Technically, If we have `N` metrics we have to try to optimize `1` metric and to satisfice  `N-1` metrics 🙄

-> 🙌 Clarification: we tune saticficing metrics due to a _threshold_ that we determine
+> 🙌 Clarification: we tune satisficing metrics due to a _threshold_ that we determine

 ## 🚀 How to set up datasets to maximize the efficiency
-* It is recommended to choose the dev and test sets from the same destribution, so we have to shuffle the data randomly and then split it.
+* It is recommended to choose the dev and test sets from the same distribution, so we have to shuffle the data randomly and then split it.
 * As a result, both test and dev sets have data from all categories ✨

 ### 👩‍🏫 Guideline